compgenomicslab/TreeProfiler/README.md

     Plot parameters

     --BinaryLayout BINARYLAYOUT
-                            <col1,col2> names of columns which need to be plot as BinaryLayout
+                            <col1,col2> names, column index or index range of columns which need to be plot as BinaryLayout
     --RevBinaryLayout REVBINARYLAYOUT
-                            <col1,col2> names of columns which need to be plot as RevBinaryLayout
+                            <col1,col2> names, column index or index range of columns which need to be plot as RevBinaryLayout
     --ColorbranchLayout COLORBRANCHLAYOUT
-                            <col1,col2> names of columns which need to be plot as Textlayouts
+                            <col1,col2> names, column index or index range of columns which need to be plot as Textlayouts
     --LabelLayout LABELLAYOUT
-                            <col1,col2> names of columns which need to be plot as LabelLayout
+                            <col1,col2> names, column index or index range of columns which need to be plot as LabelLayout
     --RectangularLayout RECTANGULARLAYOUT
-                            <col1,col2> names of columns which need to be plot as RectangularLayout
+                            <col1,col2> names, column index or index range of columns which need to be plot as RectangularLayout
     --HeatmapLayout HEATMAPLAYOUT
-                            <col1,col2> names of columns which need to be read as HeatmapLayout
+                            <col1,col2> names, column index or index range of columns which need to be read as HeatmapLayout
     --BarplotLayout BARPLOTLAYOUT
-                            <col1,col2> names of columns which need to be read as BarplotLayouts
+                            <col1,col2> names, column index or index range of columns which need to be read as BarplotLayouts
     --TaxonLayout TAXONLAYOUT
-                            <col1,col2> names of columns which need to be read as TaxonLayouts
+                            <col1,col2> names, column index or index range of columns which need to be read as TaxonLayouts

     Output arguments:
     Output parameters